kemmio/kemmio.github.com/_posts/2016-04-05-Nuit-De-Hack-CTF-Quals-2016-Matryoshka-stage-4.markdown

 ![screenshot  of cmd remote GBD](http://{{ site.url }}/downloads/nuitdehack-matryoshka/gbd.PNG)
 Press *F9* in **IDA** and write in **Good_Game** as the input
 ![screenshot  of QEMU window](http://{{ site.url }}/downloads/nuitdehack-matryoshka/qemu.PNG)
 We see that Good_Game was not that useless at least we have the "Magic word".
 We have a good point to start the debugging.
 Goto **IDA** and press *'G'* write there *0x1400*(already discussed why not *0x600*) and put a breakpoint there(*F2* button).
 Write anything that starts with **Good_Game** e.g **Good_Gameblablabla** since it just looks for the input to contain it and not necessarily be equal.
-Breakpoint hits.
-Now trace up the code with *F8*(over) or *F7*(into).
-At first time you may be confused since from some moment code becomes obscure and uses lots of *int* instructions but no calls to any procedures that seems to have payloads.
+Breakpoint hits -> now trace up the code with *F8*(over) or *F7*(into).
+At first time you may be confused since from some moment code becomes obscure and uses lots of *int* instructions, but no calls to any procedures that seems to have payloads.
 This is just a misthinking and if you watch the code once more you will get the answer.
 Keep a close look at this line of code
 {% highlight ruby %}
 MEMORY:00001945 lidt    fword ptr byte_17FE
 {% endhighlight %}
-It loads the new **IDT** from the address *0x17FE*. **byte_17FE** should point at fword like this:
+It loads the new **IDT** from the address *0x17FE*. **byte_17FE** should point at *fword* like this:
 ![screenshot  of IDT](http://{{ site.url }}/downloads/nuitdehack-matryoshka/lidt.jpg)
 Goto hex view and take a look at the bytes pointed by the variable
 {% highlight ruby %}